[AUDIO VERSION: I also recorded an audio version of this blog post. Click below to listen. Let me know if this is something you find helpful!]

 Multi-product ads allow a single advertiser to showcase multiple products — multiple groups of creative and links — within a single ad.

 Here’s an example where I promote a discount to my Power Hitters Club to a small group of people…

-With multi-product ads, there is a carousel of creative.
+With multi-product ads, there is a A carousel allows you to display two or more scrollable images or videos in the same ad, with the ability to link each to a different URL. of creative.
 By default, there are three sets of images and links that you can promote, and the targeted user would click an arrow to view beyond the first two within desktop news feed.

 Note that you can include up to five sets of creative within Power Editor, but advertisers can provide up to 10 sets via the ads API.
 We’ll get into the details of creating these and how the creative is ordered in a little bit.

 The first image above shows how it appears within desktop news feed.
 Here’s what it looks like from a mobile device…

 In this case, you can only clearly see one set of creative and will need to click the arrow to view more.